-Our faculty's research has achieved national and international recognition, with several faculty members supported by the national Science Foundation and other funding agencies.
+The department maintains a vigorous research life.
+Faculty research has achieved national and international recognition, with several faculty members supported by the National Science Foundation and other funding agencies.

-The Spring Lecture Series, a three-day conference running each April since 1977, features each year an internationally-renown mathematician who delivers a five-lectures mini course on a topic chosen among the current leading research areas in the mathematical sciences.
-The mini course is complemented by several talks by senior researchers and junior mathematicians, and by a number of outreach activities.
+The Spring Lecture Series, a three-day conference running each April since 1977, features an internationally-renown mathematician who delivers a five-lectures mini course on a topic chosen among the current leading research areas in the mathematical sciences.
+The mini course is complemented by several talks by senior researchers and junior mathematicians and by a number of outreach activities.

 With a diverse graduate student of body of 50 students and growing, our Graduate Program is large enough to offer a rich learning experience and a variety of advanced courses, yet small enough to provide a nurturing and collegiate work environment.
 Our graduates move on to academic tenure-track postions, and to government and industry.

 Undergraduate research is a centerpiece of our Honors College experience.
 Students work alongside research faculty, often producing award-winning papers that are published in professional journals.